Did you know…

 West Yorkshire Police is raising awareness among its staff and officers of the condition, and has joined the Dementia Action Alliance as part of a commitment by the Force to improve the services provided to those with dementia.

-As part of the commitment, Dementia Community Champions are being introduced within districts and departments who will act as dedicated points of contacts and ensure that the specific needs of people with dementia are taken into account in all investigations.
-A resource library is also being compiled to assist staff and officers with best practice in dealing with those with dementia.
+Dementia SPOCs (Single Point Of Contact) have been introduced within districts and departments who act as dedicated points of contacts and ensure that the specific needs of people with dementia are taken into account in all investigations.

 - Herbert Protocol Missing Person Incident Form